Azure/wordpress-linux-appservice/WordPress/wordpress_WebPimages_support.md

    ```bash
          cp /home/dev/extensions/gd.so /usr/local/lib/php/extensions/no-debug-non-zts-20200930/gd.so
    ```
-8. Save the startup.sh file
+8. Save the startup.sh file using below command
   ```bash
         :wq
   ```
-8. Restart your app from Azure Portal.
+9. Restart your app from Azure Portal.
 Now you can start uploading the .webp images and your Wordpress site will render those images.